 The records may also include an inventory.
-The inventory will list all of the decedents assets and claims at the time of death.
-The probate attorney may recommend filing an Affidavit in Lieu of an Inventory when there is a need or desire to keep some of the asset and claim information private.
+The inventory will list all of the decedent’s assets and claims at the time of death.
+The probate attorney may recommend filing an Affidavit in Lieu of an Inventory when there is a need or desire to keep some of the assets and claim information private.

-Also, if the probate lasts longer than one year, the personal representative may have to file an annual accounting with the court.
+If the probate lasts longer than one year, the personal representative may have to file an annual accounting with the court.
 This record is also public.
-It provides a detailed history of the income and expenses for the estate.
+It provides a detailed history of the income and expenses of the estate.

 On request, the probate courts can also order records sealed or kept private if there is some other reason for keeping information private.
 This is not all that common, but it is a possibility.